alexander-koch/golem/Bytecode.md

       07: gload, 0
       08: syscall, 1, 1

-Optimized (not done by vm or compiler):
+Optimized (not done by vm or compiler, maybe in future versions):

     Code:
       01: push, 5